Why Mobile Testing Is A Must

 - Since these apps are heavily dependent on browser access, they can’t be used offline.

-Mobile hybrid applications combine the best features and capabilities of mobile web and native apps.
+Progessive Web Apps (Mobile hybrid) combine the best features and capabilities of mobile web and native apps.
 These will load instantly, work offline, and can be installed like a native app.

-Pros of Mobile Hybrid Apps
+Pros of Progressive Web Apps

 - Compared to native applications, mobile hybrid apps are more affordable to develop and maintain because they are built in a similar fashion to websites.